 For those seeking a natural alternative to the mainstream brands, there are a range of natural hand sanitizers available on the market.
 Here we look at some of the best options.

-Sold in packs of 24, these individually wrapped wipes are made using Castille soap (made with olive oil), and essential oils, including tea tree, rosemary, and tangerine.
+Sold in packs of 24, these individually wrapped wipes are made using Castile soap (made with olive oil), and essential oils, including tea tree, rosemary, and tangerine.
 Handzies wipes contain no alcohol and are based on a ‘soap and water’ approach.

 As a wipe, they have the advantage of being able to remove dirt from your hands, in addition to killing germs.
 They are biodegradable, so they will not harm the environment.
 And since they are individually wrapped, they are perfect for using outside of the home, and are gentle enough to use for cleaning children’s faces.